 The best way to experience the vibrant Mills community is to live on campus.
 Because our students represent a wide range of ethnicities, backgrounds, ages, and interests, living together and drawing from that breadth of experience becomes part of the learning process.
-Of course, it’s also a great way to make lifelong friends.
+And, of course, it’s a great way to make lifelong friends.

 Traditional-age, first-year students are introduced to the Mills community through a Themed Housing Community that is organized around a shared interest.
 Over the course of the fall term, faculty, students, and a specially assigned member of the Division of Student Life may attend lectures, films, museum exhibitions, or other extracurricular activities related to the central theme of your community.